Skip to content

 /logs <name> [n] Last n log lines (default 20)

-/stop <name> Stop a container
+/stop <name> Stop with confirmation buttons

-/start <name> Start a container
+/start <name> Start with confirmation buttons

-/pull <name> Pull latest image and recreate
+/pull <name> Pull latest image and recreate (with confirmation)

-Tip: Partial names work - /status rad matches radarr
+Tip: Partial names work β€” /status rad matches radarr

 Unraid Server Commands